 Instead of relying on live technical whiteboarding and having candidates solve anxiety-inducing coding challenges in front of a panel of interviewers, the technical evaluation can be replaced by an asynchronous process.

-1. A screening quiz: Candidates use a tool like Hackerrank, Codility, or CodeSignal to answer a series of small coding challenges (usually data structure and algorithm based) and multiple choice questions often within a set amount of time.
-This is often used to replace a resume screen, or to sort through lots of junior job seekers.
+Candidates use a tool like Hackerrank, Codility, or CodeSignal to answer a series of small coding challenges (usually data structure and algorithm-based) and multiple choice questions often within a set amount of time.
+This is usually used instead of a resume screen, or to sort through lots of junior job seekers.
 It's typically done early in the interview process.

-2. A take-home assessment: Candidates are given a more open-ended problem statement, sometimes with an existing codebase to work off of.
-They are often asked to write a feature, design a new system or fix issues in the codebase.
+Job seekers are given a more open-ended problem, sometimes with existing code to work with.
+They might be asked to write a new feature, design a system, or fix code.
 This is often used to replace a technical screen or part of the onsite and is completed in the middle of the interview process.

-We are seeing that take-home assessments are starting to take a new form that combines the benefits of the synchronous and asynchronous interview.
-Candidates are starting to prefer these take-home assessments.
-At Hatchways, we have seen take-home assessments where 83% of candidates preferred them over a live interview.
+We are seeing that take-home assessments are starting to take a new form that combines the benefits of synchronous and asynchronous interviews.
+Job seekers are starting to like these take-home tasks more.
+At Hatchways, we found that 83% of job seekers liked them better than a live interview.

 These new forms of take-home assessments are more similar to a work simulation.
-Candidates are added to existing GitHub repos and are invited to messaging apps like Slack to collaborate with interviewers as they complete the asynchronous assessment.
-This not only makes the experience feel closer to real work, but it also demonstrates an investment by the company into the candidate.
-This also gives them an avenue to give feedback to the candidate and highlight important remote-based soft skills in an asynchronous assessment.
+Candidates are added to existing GitHub repositories and are invited to messaging apps like Slack to collaborate with interviewers as they complete the asynchronous assessment.
+This makes the task feel like real work and shows that the company is putting time into the process.
+It also lets them give feedback to the job seeker and show important skills that are used in remote work.

-Lastly, we have also seen companies compensate individuals for these more involved take-home assessments where the applicant is doing real work that can be used by the company.
+Lastly, we have also seen companies compensate individuals for doing these more involved take-home tasks where the work might be used by the company.
 Some companies have taken this even further and run asynchronous interviews by doing a work trial with the candidate.
 In the case where the candidate is not doing real work, the compensation may not be monetary and comes in the form of giving the candidate feedback or promising a follow-up discussion.